1970s in music: Disco, R&B, funk, and soul

+One of the first disco singer to cross the mainstream was Monti Rock III, with his band, Disco Tex & His Sex-O-Lettes, making "Get Dancin'" and "I Wanna Dance Wit Choo (Doo Dat Dance)".

 Soft rock and pop

 Some of the more notable pop/soft rock groups during the 1970s were the Carpenters, the Jackson 5, Seals & Crofts, the Bee Gees, the Doobie Brothers, Hall & Oates, Bread, Captain & Tennille, Tony Orlando and Dawn, Bay City Rollers, and the Osmonds.

 Male soloists who characterized the pop music of the era included Barry Manilow, Andy Gibb, Elvis Presley, Neil Diamond, Paul McCartney, Stevie Wonder, Elton John, Marvin Gaye, Cat Stevens, James Taylor, Eric Clapton, Barry White, Dan Hill and Rod Stewart.
 Female soloists who epitomized the 1970s included Linda Ronstadt, Carly Simon, Roberta Flack, Donna Summer, Barbra Streisand, Rita Coolidge, Olivia Newton-John, and Helen Reddy.

 Some of the most popular music acts of the day got their own network television variety shows, which were very popular in the '70s.
 Acts like Sonny & Cher, Glen Campbell, John Denver, Tony Orlando and Dawn, husband and wife team Captain & Tennille, brother and sister Donny & Marie Osmond.

 Soft rock was prominently featured on many top 40 and contemporary hit radio stations throughout the 1970s.
 Soft rock often used acoustic instruments and placed emphasis on melody and harmonies.
 Major soft rock artists of the 1970s included Carole King, James Taylor, Billy Joel, Chicago, America, the Eagles, The Kelly Family and Fleetwood Mac, whose Rumours (1977) was the best-selling album of the decade.
 (See the country music section of this article for more about country music that crossed over onto the pop charts.)
 Bob Dylan's 1975–1976 Rolling Thunder Revue reunited him with a number of folk-rock acts from his early days of performing, most notably Joan Baez, who returned to the charts in 1975 with "Diamonds & Rust".
+Dylan also released some of his most acclaimed albums during the 1970s including Blood On The Tracks and Desire.